 In this article, I intend to convey a certain point of view about the "Great Society" (and about public policy and its processes) to those who know of it only through hearsay and history textbooks.
 I attempt to fix this point of view by reviewing the planning that went into two fundamental Great Society programs - the "War on Poverty" and educational planning.
 To facilitate thinking about the Great Society's legacy, I conclude with a brief analysis of what has become of its policy initiatives in poverty and education, and with a projection about what the history of those initiatives implies for the future.

-Cannon, William B.
+William B. Cannon,

-"Enlightened Localism: A Narrative Account of Poverty and Education in the Great Society,"
+Enlightened Localism: A Narrative Account of Poverty and Education in the Great Society,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol4/iss1/3
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol4/iss1/3